ConnectionMaster/atom-docker-ci/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Atom Docker CI Images

 This repository contains a `Dockerfile` used to build images meant to be used during CI builds of an Atom package.
 They are built using 64 bit builds of Atom.